EISK/eisk.webapi/README.md

 ## Dev Features

 You can build your own RESTful web api using EISK's Visual Studio and ASP.NET Web API project template.

 The template includes (but not limited to), project structure and all utility classes mentioned below to enable building modern cloud-aware RESTful APIs.

-Technical features available in EISK include:

 * **Clean Architecture** based implementation
 * **Swagger/OpenAPI** based RESTful Web API, including resuable base classes